Comsol

 sbatch --ntasks=1 --cpus-per-task=4 [Slurm options] --wrap="comsol batch -np 4 -inputfile infile.mph -outputfile outfile.mph"

-Please make sure that the --ntaks= option of sbatch and the -np option of COSMOL always have the same value.
+Please make sure that the value of the -np option of COSMOL always has the same value as the product of --ntasks and --cpus-per-task.
 Please be careful to not use the -clustersimple option for shared memory jobs as this would make COMSOL start MPI processes instead of using threads.

 If you plan to run parallel COMSOL jobs, then we strongly recommend to first do a small scaling study to find out the sweet spot for the parallel efficiency of your model.
 Since COMSOL can be strongly memory bound, the sweet spot might be to use 4 cores (see scaling study below).